Getting The Compensation You Deserve After a Charleston Car Crash

 Handling Appeals

 Once the court has determined a verdict, it can be appealed.
-The opposing side may choose to file an appeal because they don’t agree with what the jury awarded .
+The opposing side may choose to file an appeal because they don’t agree with what the jury awarded.
 If this happens, you can expect your case to take longer to resolve.
-On average, it takes around two years from filing the motion for appeal to you receive your settlement.
-The timeline is dependent on the case, but your attorney can give you better idea of what to expect.
+On average, it takes around two years from filing the motion for appeal for you to receive your settlement.
+The timeline is dependent on the case, but your attorney can give you a better idea of what to expect.

-How to File a Vehicle Damage Claims in Charleston, West Virginia
+How to File a Vehicle Damage Claim in Charleston, West Virginia

 Our lawyers will negotiate with the insurance company on your behalf so that you can concentrate on your health and your family.
 Recovering from an accident is difficult enough without having to deal with the hassle of vehicle repairs and insurance companies.